kwelch1440/Project-1/README.md

 To download the files for use on my repository use the following commands:
 - <curl -L -O https://github.com/kwelch1440/Project-1/tree/main/Ansible/"file-name"/>

-- Run the command <ansible-playbook /etc/ansible/roles/"your-playbook".yml> to download the playbook, update the files, etc.
+- Run the command <ansible-playbook /etc/ansible/roles/"your-playbook".yml> to run the playbook.